 As confirmed by its award, UNSW Bookshop offered a very high level of service in its main store and returned significant savings to the University community through a general discount on purchases.
+Customer surveys indicate the store remains a highly valued destination for students, academic and professional staff.

 Staff also operated book stalls at university events, conferences and graduations, as well as community events.
-It continued to develop online sales of printed books and broaden its offerings with the sale of select textbooks and general books in electronic formats.
 Regular print and online newsletters and catalogues were circulated in the University and broader community.